Bill Ackman rejigs Universal deal after regulators probe SPAC plan - Up News Info

 Article content

-Pershing Square Tontine Holdings (PSTH), Ackman’s SPAC, said in a statement the U.S. Securities and Exchange Commission (SEC) had raised issues with several elements of the deal, without disclosing them.
+Pershing Square Tontine Holdings (PSTH), Ackman’s SPAC, said in a statement that the U.S. Securities and Exchange Commission had raised issues with several elements of the deal, without disclosing them.

+“The SEC raised a deal killer.
+They said that, in their view, the transaction did not meet the New York Stock Exchange SPAC rules and what that meant was what I would call a dagger in the heart of the transaction,” Ackman told CNBC in an interview.

 Advertisement